Selling Invoices to Increase Working Capital

 What is receivable financing, and how does it work?

 Receivable factoring financing is when a business sells unpaid AR invoices in exchange for fast working capital.
-Selling accounts receivable is a standard financing method called invoice or AR factoring.
-Receivable factoring financing does not require the same strict underwriting and qualifications standards as traditional banks and financial lenders.
+And selling accounts receivable is a standard financing method called invoice or AR factoring.
+However, receivable factoring financing does not require the same strict underwriting and qualifications standards as traditional banks and financial lenders.

 Financing AR invoices is possible through selling open receivables, which provides debt-free financing.
-Factoring financing is not a business loan that requires monthly interest and principal payments.
-Receivable financing can be considered a cash flow accelerator when offering customers extended credit terms.
+But take note that factoring financing is not a business loan that requires monthly interest and principal payments.
+Instead, receivable financing can be considered a cash flow accelerator when offering customers extended credit terms.

 Receivable factoring works by cash-advancing clients based on their AR value and customer credit.
-Businesses ready to secure a working capital injection can complete an online funding application to begin the 3 to 5-day financing process.
+And businesses ready to secure a working capital injection can complete an online funding application to begin the 3 to 5-day financing process.
 Our Same Day AR Factoring provides up to 93% cash advances.